ministryofjustice/laa-secure-document-storage-api/README.md

-As part of using cloud platform K8s cluster we need to create a docker image, this docker image is pushed to the ecr repo and form there it is eventually deployed via github actions to cloud platform.
+As part of using cloud platform K8s cluster we need to create a docker image, this docker image is pushed to the ecr repo and from there it is eventually deployed via github actions to cloud platform.

 Cloud platform run a tightly managed service on AWS, we have created 4 namespaces on cloud platform for this project